typeRob/DAMPP/README.md

 Using the setup_start file you can insert the path you want to use, and then it's going to change it automatically.

 If you want, you can change it directly in the docker-compose.yml

+# Known issues
+At the moment when you log in the PhpMyAdmin page it will show you an error about "PhpMyAdmin" advanced storage not configured.
+Unfortunately is an issue with the official PhpMyAdmin image, and it can't be setted up automatically unless the use of some kind of workaround.
+When it's going to be solved I'll update the code.
+For now, just log in and press "See more", then press on the create database text, it'll do everything automatically.

 # Future Updates
 I'm gonna work on it to implement a custom Apache configuration file, in order to be able to set custom configs without entering the container CLI